digital-asset/daml/docs/source/daml/intro/2_DamlScript.rst

 - The big title reading ``Token_Test:Token`` is the identifier of the type of contract that's listed below. ``Token_Test`` is the module name, ``Token`` the template name.

-- The first columns, labelled vertically, show which parties know about which contracts.
-In this simple script, the sole party "Alice" knows about the contract she created.

-- The second column shows the ID of the contract.
+- The first column shows the ID of the contract.
 This will be explained later.

-- The third column shows the status of the contract, either ``active`` or ``archived``.
+- The second column shows the status of the contract, either ``active`` or ``archived``.

-- The remaining columns show the contract arguments, with one column per field.
+- The next section of columns show the contract arguments, with one column per field.
 As expected, field ``owner`` is ``'Alice'``.
 The single quotation marks indicate that ``Alice`` is a party.

+- The remaining columns, labelled vertically, show which parties know about which contracts.
+In this simple script, the sole party "Alice" knows about the contract she created.

 To run the same test from the command line, save your module in a file ``Token_Test.daml`` and run ``daml damlc -- test --files Token_Test.daml``.
 If your file contains more than one script, all of them will be run.